Movietone Act:

 Bimbo is a mail carrier who receives, stamps, sorts, and delivers the mail.
 When he gets dragged into a haunted house, he is asked to deliver a letter to Davy Jones, who lives in the Dead Sea.
 Jones' letter turns into a giant envelope when Bimbo tries to deliver it, and gets flooded with mail in the ocean when he rips it open.
 The song "I'm Marching Home to You (Step by Step—Mile by Mile)" is featured.

-Murray can be heard in different parts of the film, such as the homeless man inside the mailbox: "Get out, and stay out."
+Murray can be heard in different parts of the film, such as the homeless man inside the mailbox: "Get out...And stay out."
 He is also the voice of one of the monks inside the haunted house: "Deliver this."
 Gus Wickie is the voice of Davy Jones.

 Murray recorded a duet of "I'm Marching Home to You (Step by Step—Mile by Mile)" with Walter Van Brunt (as "Walter Scanlan") for Edison in 1929.